 Field experimentation on potassium management in organic cultivation of scented paddy through different organic sources (enriched compost, vermicompost by banana pseudostem, banana extract) indicated advantageous improvement in soil physical, chemical and biological status, as compared to no external nutrient supplementation.
+Organic fertilization improves the soil organic carbon, CEC, available N, P2O5 and K2O, microbial biomass carbon, DH and PMHes activity as compared to control (no manure and fertilizer).
 The best treatment for soil improvement was found to be the application of enriched compost amongst all the different organic sources studied, closely followed by vermicompost by banana pseudostem.
 Hence, organic inputs like enrich compost, vermicompost by banana pseudostem or banana extract with rich K content could be an excellent source of bio-K for efficient K management as well as improving the soil health under organic cultivation of paddy.